SegiH/VerjIO_Excel_Report_Generator/README.md

 General tips:

+See the provided JSON template for all of the options

 When an SQL statement is provided as a data source, you must also provide the name of the database connection.